 First, rights must come before the state.
 Government should exist to protect liberty, not to define it however it pleases.

 Second, public power should be limited and decentralized.
-No president, permanent political class, or hidden technical authority should be able to dominate the system.
+No president, permanent political class, hidden technical authority, emergency body, or administrative class should be able to dominate the system.

 The purpose of this model is not maximum administrative convenience.
-It is maximum protection against corruption, secrecy, institutional drift, and takeover.
+It is maximum protection against corruption, secrecy, institutional drift, coercion, dependency, monetary manipulation, and takeover.

 How a Decentralized Constitutional Government Would Work